nuvoleweb/ui_patterns/docs/content/field-group.rst

-Use patterns With Field Groups
+Use patterns with Field Groups
 ------------------------------

 Patterns can be used to style your entities' `field groups <https://www.drupal.org/project/field_group>`_ thanks to the